modular/modular-community/recipes/decimojo/README.md

 ## Objective

 Financial calculations and data analysis require precise decimal arithmetic that floating-point numbers cannot reliably provide.
-As someone working in finance and credit risk model validation, I needed a dependable fixed-precision numeric type when migrating my personal projects from Python to Mojo.
+As someone working in finance and credit risk model validation, I needed a dependable correctly-rounded, fixed-precision numeric type when migrating my personal projects from Python to Mojo.

 Since Mojo currently lacks a native Decimal type in its standard library, I decided to create my own implementation to fill that gap.